 The truth is drinking too much alcohol can happen to anyone.
 More often than not, the person was planning to have just “a couple of drinks”, and things got out of hand.
-To try and help you get over the effects of a bout of drinking too much, understand it from your body’s prospective.
-Alcohol is toxic (intoxicated) substance, and a diuretic.
+To try and help you get over the effects of a bout of drinking too much, understand it from your body’s perspective.
+Alcohol is a toxic (intoxicated) substance and a diuretic.
 So, in essence, your body is suffering from both the toxic effects of large quantities of alcohol and it is dehydrated.

 Overindulging is especially prevalent around holidays.
-The results of drinking too much alcohol can result in physical consequences, a “hangover”.
+The results drinking too much alcohol can result in physical consequences, a “hangover”.
 These physical ramifications are the effects of ingesting alcohol faster than your body can handle it.
 Ultimately, the physical effects will subside over the next 8 to 24 hours.

 Some symptoms may be caused by other related activities such as smoking, other drug use, or eating “junk” food.

 - redness of the eyes

 Best Hangover Cure – Steps to Getting Rid of a Hangover ASAP